datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_05/Weekly_05.md

 ##### Main Subject

-1. Introduction to the course
- * expectations
- * infrastructure
- * the overall plan for the semester
+1. Introduction to the course, expectations, infrastructure, the overall plan for the semester
-2. Simple algorithms, analysis
+2. Simple algorithms, analysis, exercises
- * exercises

 ##### Subject & Goal
  * Insertion sort, selection sort.
- * scaling of algorithms, big O notation.
+ * Scaling of algorithms, big O notation.

 #### Resources
 **Reading:** Chapter 1.4, 2.1 of 'Algorithms 4th edition', see ["Booksite"]() for abbreviated online version of the reading material.
 It is highly recommended that you read through the material, and familiarize yourselves with the basic concepts plots, tables etc.

 **Code:** you should do this yourselves, but some assistance is avaible through the booksite.
+It often is a good idea to team up outside class too.
+You can get much further, faster, if you're helping eahcother to ideas.

 #### Classroom exercises
-TBD.
+TBD.(to-be-determined) -- but will be taken in context of the chapters 1.4 and 2.1 of reading material.

 #### Hand-in group projects
 Assignment 01 - Sorting Shakespeare's Collected Works, is made available from first day of this week.
 It has a deadline of 15/2, 08:30.
 You can find it in [this week's weekly folder](https://github.com/datsoftlyngby/soft2019spring-algorithms/tree/master/Weeklies/Week_05/Assignment_01).